zsteinkamp/zsteinkamp.github.io/resume.md

 #### Expert Engineer / Director of Engineering
 {:.job-role}
 * Managed, mentored, and enabled a platform infrastructure engineering team responsible for ops automation, application frameworks, data infrastructure software, and real-time metrics.
-* Conceived and implemented a secure, [employee-friendly single-sign-on system](/post/2011/01/05/google-apps-authentication-for-internal-company-sit-post.html) used to protect over 500 internal company tools.
+* Conceived and implemented a [secure, employee-friendly single-sign-on system](/post/2011/01/05/google-apps-authentication-for-internal-company-sit-post.html) used to protect over 500 internal company tools.
 * Participated in most aspects of obtaining and maintaining PCI Level 1 certification -- system design, engineering, documentation, evidence gathering, working with auditors, security design, international roll-out.
 Published a [description of Groupon's PCI solution](https://web.archive.org/web/20201128041157/https://engineering.groupon.com/2014/misc/pci-at-groupon-the-tokenizer/) on the company public engineering blog.
-* Implemented a [real-time metrics collection, transport, visualization and alerting system](https://web.archive.org/web/20190311025045/https://engineering.groupon.com/2013/misc/evolving-realtime-metrics-and-monitoring-at-groupon/) using a mix of open source technology and homegrown software that handles millions of datapoints per minute.
+* Invented a [real-time metrics collection, transport, visualization and alerting system](https://web.archive.org/web/20190311025045/https://engineering.groupon.com/2013/misc/evolving-realtime-metrics-and-monitoring-at-groupon/) using a mix of open source technology and homegrown software that handles millions of datapoints per minute.
 * Responsible for education, evangelization, and development of security best practices.
 Implemented a grassroots security program to build a strong security culture within the engineering org.
 * Identified and implemented significant front- and back-end performance improvements to the groupon.com site, e.g. static asset fingerprinting/caching, CDN integration, Ruby garbage collection tuning, etc.
 * Built special-purpose systems designed to withstand sudden spikes of millions of requests generated by Groupon's NFL Super Bowl ads.
 * Designed and built Groupon's [production operations infrastructure, configuration management, and tooling](https://www.youtube.com/watch?v=8TfNJQwXNfk).
 This system scaled to over 1,500 engineers and 10,000 servers.
-* Designed and built an abuse detection and prevention system using nginx, Lua, and Redis.
 * Heavily involved in a lights-on transition from PaaS provider to a dedicated datacenter, completed with 100% uptime for this mega-scale ecommerce site.
 * Core member of the planning team for [Groupon's hack-week program ("GEEKon")](https://twitter.com/search?q=groupon%20geekon&src=typd) involving 1,500 developers in 10 dev centers worldwide.
 * Member of Groupon's "Bar Raiser" program.
 Involved in recruiting and interviewing across the engineering org and beyond, averaging over 100 interviews per year.
 Instrumental in growing the company's engineering team from 25 to 1,500 individuals in 4 years.